KameronKales/GetSocialNetwork/README.md

 ## A framework to get data from social network.
 Python 2.7.10.
 Data: 17.10.15

 Currently the supported platform is LinkedIn.
-The app supports only English language.
+The framework supports only English language.

 Usage:
 ```
-# import necessary libraries.
-No external libs needed.
+# import all project libraries.
 from linkedInStats import LinkedInStats
 from socialNetwork import LinkedIn
 import utils